wgirhad/resume/README.md

 **Senior Software Developer**, Feb.
 2020 - Present
 - Reduced total billing processing time down by 95%, with dynamic allocation of threads with horizontal scaling
 - Switched all cronjobs to work with messaging and queues with Redis, reducing database load due to polling while improving responsiveness to the end-user
-- Implemented 4G, NB-IOT and eSIM provisioning support on Saitro GSIM Platform for TIM Brasil
+- Implemented 4G, NB-IoT, and eSIM provisioning support on Saitro GSIM Platform for TIM Brasil
-- Developed most of TIM Brasil and FCA's wifi powered cars project regarding to SIM and Cars provisioning lifecycle
+- Developed most of TIM Brasil and FCA's wifi powered cars project regarding SIM and Cars provisioning lifecycle
-- Constantly improved the overall user experience with caching, indexation and techniques from the back-end that resulted on a snappier UX
+- Constantly improved the overall user experience with caching, indexation, and techniques from the back-end that resulted in a snappier UX
 - Mentored junior developers

 **Sofware Developer**, Nov.
 2017 - Feb.
 2020